metabrainz/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

 	3. If you run into an error on Docker Toolbox with Elastic Search stating an error message along the lines of:

 		`Waiting for elasticsearch:9200  .elasticsearch: forward host lookup failed: Unknown host`

 	   The cause could be the docker-machine's memory limits. you can inspect this with the command:

 	   `docker-machine inspect machine-name`

 	   To diagnose this problem, try taking a look at the logs with the command:

 	   `docker-compose logs elasticsearch`

 	   And if you see an error within the logs along the lines of:

 	   ```
 	   # There is insufficient memory for the Java Runtime Environment to continue.
-	   # There is insufficient memory for the Java Runtime Environment to continue.
 	   # Native memory allocation (mmap) failed to map 2060255232 bytes for committing reserved memory.
 	   ```